 Measuring Apoptosis and Necrosis

 Click below to discover our wide range of assays and reagents for apoptosis determination.

 Cultured cells that are undergoing apoptosis in vitro eventually undergo secondary necrosis.
 After extended incubation, apoptotic cells ultimately shut down metabolism, activate caspases, flip phosphatidylserine (PS) to the outer membrane, lose membrane integrity and release their cytoplasmic contents into the culture medium.
 Markers of apoptosis such as caspase activity or PS exposure on the cell surface may be present only transiently.
 Therefore, to determine the primary mechanism of cell death, understanding the kinetics of the cell death process in your model system is critical.
 To avoid missing a critical time point, you may want to choose a nonlytic real-time assay, such as the RealTime-Glo™ Annexin V Apoptosis and Necrosis Assay (Cat.#JA1011), that allows repeated readings from a single assay well over time.

-Real-time assays can save time, effort and cost by avoiding the need for measuring several plates worth of samples in time-course experiments.
+Live-cell kinetic assays are detection reagents that allow the same sample well to be repeatedly measured over multiple time points.
+This saves you time and effort, enabling you to collect more informative data in real time.
 If you need to perform time and dose response experiments to determine the onset or mechanism of toxicity of a drug, you’ll likely benefit from a real-time assay.
 Especially if you are using limited or precious cell samples, it is critical to get as much data as possible out of your sample.
-Promega provides several assays capable of kinetic cell health determination.
+Promega provides a portfolio of assays capable of live-cell kinetic cell health determination.

 Because these assays are non-toxic and non-lytic, the remaining viable cells remain intact for additional downstream applications resulting in more data per sample.